When you need a rewarding LA view without breaking a sweat.

 8. Echo Park

-Despite what anyone says about Echo Park, the swan boats are offer one of the best views of both the city and park itself.
+Despite what anyone says about Echo Park, the swan boats offer some of the best LA views of both the city and the park itself.
 With lush greenery, lotus flower beds atop the lake and the Downtown skyline as a backdrop, you’ll get the best of both worlds and have fun doing it.

 Location: 751 Echo Park Ave, Los Angeles, CA 90026